 One thing to know before you go is that you will need travel car insurance for Mexico before you cross the border.
 I either go through AAA before I leave or we grab Mexican Insurance as you get closer to the border.
 Just get it, as you should not travel without it.

 It normally runs around $25-30 on the side of the road before the border.
-I suggest to save time and do it with your own insurance carrier over the phone.
+I suggest saving time and do it with your own insurance carrier over the phone.
 I print my out and have a hard copy in the car with me.
 You can risk without it, but what if your car gets stolen?
 It’s such a racket, but better safe than sorry.

 Once you Cross the Arizona-Mexico Border

 Once you have crossed the Arizona-Mexico Border, don’t be alarmed or surprised to see police with guns blazing, that is just how they do things down here.
 And when you see the ambulances on the side of the road stopping cars for money, be sure and give.
 They need all the help they can get, even if it is just a little bit.
 So now only a few more hours to go to get to Puerto Penasco!

 Once You Have Arrived in Puerto Penasco: